gotev/recycler-adapter/README.md

     }
 }
 ```

+## <a name="kotlinAndroidExt"></a>Using Kotlin Android Extensions
+If you use Kotlin in your project, you can also use Kotlin Android Extensions to bind your views in ViewHolder, but be careful to not fall in a common pitfall, explained very well here: https://proandroiddev.com/kotlin-android-extensions-using-view-binding-the-right-way-707cd0c9e648

 ## <a name="dragDrop"></a>Reorder items with drag & drop
 To be able to change the items order with drag & drop, just add this line: